ankitects/anki-betas/src/anki2.1.50.md

     but avoids making more than one every 5 minutes when you're rapidly opening and closing your profile.
   - Because the backup storage format has changed, backups created with 2.1.50 will not be importable into older Anki versions.
-Manually-exported colpkg files are still compatible with older Anki versions.
+- Reworked .colpkg import/export (thanks to Rumo):
+  - When exporting, you can optionally target Anki 2.1.50+.
+When doing so, imports and exports are faster, and media files will be compressed, but the resulting .colpkg will not be readable by older Anki clients.
+  - Collections are now checked for corruption when importing.
 - An option to ignore accents in searches by default has been added to preferences screen (thanks to Abdo).
 - The Card Info screen now updates automatically as you change to a different